 Ways to Prolong Your Battery Life

-Like in most Android smartphones, one of the biggest problems Samsung S3 users have is its short battery life.
+Like with most Android smartphones, one of the biggest problems Samsung S3 users have is its short battery life.
 This is due to:

 - LTE connection

 For active users, charging it all the time is no fun.
-There are a few tweaks though that you you can apply to help prolong your battery life.
-Check out some of them:
+Here are a few tweaks you can use to prolong the life of your battery.

 - 1Turn off certain turned on features until you need them, like Bluetooth, GPS and WiFi.Advertisement

-- 6Turn on Power Saving Mode.The S3 luckily has this feature.
-Go to the Settings tab, then look for the Power Saving option.
+- Look for the Power Saving option.
 You can find the option in between the Storage and Motion tabs.

 Apps that Can Enhance Android Battery Life